szaimen/Nextcloud-NAS-Guide/README.md

 1. You should get the message that the mount was successful.
 1. When asked if this is a backup drive, select `Yes`!
 1. You should see the message now, that the backup drive is ready.

-**Now repeat this same procedure with the second drive!
+1. **Now repeat this same procedure with the second drive!
 Start at point 4!**
+1. If you are done, just choose `Exit` to exit this script.

 </details>

 ## How to update your server manually?